Approach to Partnering

 • Ewan McAndrew: Wikimedian in Residence, University of Edinburgh.

-• Martin Poulter: Wikimedian in Residence, Khalili Foundation.
+• Dr. Martin Poulter: Wikimedian in Residence, Khalili Foundation.

 • Dr. Gustavo Candela: Universitat d’Alacant; GLAM Labs; DARIAH-EU WG DHwiki.